Wendish Crusade: Background

-Holy war
+War

 Upset at Adolf's participation in the crusade, Niklot preemptively invaded Wagria in June 1147, and, along with the Wagrians, decimated newly settled Fleming and Frisian villages, leading to the march of the crusaders in late summer 1147.
 By attacking first, Niklot gave further justification for the Crusade as he legitimized the Wends as a serious threat to Christendom.
 After expelling the Obodrites from his territory, Adolf signed a peace treaty with Niklot.
 The remaining Christian crusaders targeted the Obodrite fort Dobin and the Liutizian fort Demmin.

 The forces attacking Dobin included those of the Danes Canute V and Sweyn III, Archbishop Adalbert II of Bremen, and Duke Henry the Lion of Saxony.
 Avoiding pitched battles, Niklot ably defended the marshland of Dobin.
 One army of Danes was defeated by Slavs from Dobin, while another had to defend the Danish fleet from Niklot's allies, the Rani of Rügen.
 Henry and Adalbert maintained the siege of Dobin after the retreat of the Danes.
 When some crusaders advocated ravaging the countryside, others objected by asking, "Is not the land we are devastating our land, and the people we are fighting our people?"
 The Saxon army under Henry the Lion withdrew after Niklot agreed to have Dobin's garrison undergo baptism.

 The Saxon army directed against Demmin was led by several bishops, including those of Mainz, Halberstadt, Münster, Merseburg, Brandenburg, Olmütz, and Bishop Anselm of Havelberg.
 While their stated goal was to achieve the conversion of the pagans, most also sought additional territory and tithe for their dioceses; Abbot Wibald of Corvey went in the hopes of acquiring the island of Rügen.
 The Demmin campaign also included the secular margraves Conrad I and Albert the Bear, who hoped to expand their marches.
 A Royal Polish contingent wanted to add to the Bishopric of Lebus.
 Marching from Magdeburg, Albert the Bear recovered Havelberg, lost since the 983 Slavic rebellion.
 The crusaders then destroyed a pagan temple and castle at Malchow.
 After an unsuccessful siege of Demmin, a contingent of crusaders was diverted by the margraves to attack central Pomerania instead.
 They reached the already Christian city Szczecin, whereupon the crusaders dispersed after meeting with Bishop Adalbert of Pomerania and Duke Ratibor I of Pomerania.